 Other Magical Wand Decorations:

-- Incorporate color magic by painting your wand.
-Paint it all one color, or create multi-colored stripes and designs.
+- Incorporate color magic by painting or dyeing your wand.
+Paint it all one color, or create multi-colored images and designs.

 - Decorate your wand with colored string or ribbon.
 Use knot magic by tying knots into the string before winding it around the wand.
 Add decorative beads to the string.

-- Use jewelry like rings, necklace chains and earring studs to the wand.
-Consider securing these materials to the wood with strong adhesive.
+- Add jewelry like rings, necklace chains, and earring studs to the wand.
+Consider securing these materials to the wood with a strong adhesive.

 - Add feathers, dried flowers, or other bits of nature to your wand.